stuerp/aclview/README.md

 # aclview

-[aclview](https://github.com/stuerp/aclview/releases) is a [Total Commander](https://www.ghisler.com/) lister plugin that shows the ACL of a file or directory.
+[aclview](https://github.com/stuerp/aclview/releases) is a [Total Commander](https://www.ghisler.com/) lister plugin that shows the NTFS ACL of a file or directory.

 ![Screenshot](/Artwork/Screenshot.png?raw=true "Screenshot")

 ## Features

+* Verbose description of the ALC instead of the microscopic default Windows dialog.
+* Any NTFS file system item can be examined.
 * Supports dark mode.
+* Support Total Commander 32-bit (.wlx) and 64-bit (.wlx64).

 ## Requirements